 Foldable Leaflet - This version can be printed and folded in to a pocket sized leaflet.

-Barnardo’s BASE is a local specialist service for young people under 25 who have been sexually exploited.
+Barnardo’s BASE - a local specialist service for young people under 25 who have been sexually exploited.
 For more information on the help they provide, or to refer a case, please visit their site.

 Think You Know holds resources for children, young people and families regarding online grooming and exploitation.